-Michaela Ullmann is the Exile Studies Librarian at USC Libraries’ department of Special Collections where she has been since 2006.
+Michaela Ullmann is the Exile Studies Librarian and Instruction Coordinator at USC Libraries’ department of Special Collections.
 She holds a Magistra Artium degree (M.A. equivalent) in Cultural Anthropology and Archaeology from University of Bonn (Germany), and a Master of Library and Information Sciences degree from San José State University.
-At the USC Libraries, Michaela works with the Feuchtwanger Memorial Library, home to Lion Feuchtwanger’s invaluable 30,000 volume rare book collection, as well as papers by German-speaking intellectuals and artists who fled Nazi-Germany and came to Los Angeles in the 1930s and early 1940s.
-In addition, she leads her department’s instruction group, designs and facilitates primary source instruction in a wide range of subject areas, assists researchers, expands USC’s holdings in the field of Exile Studies, and regularly organizes conferences for the International Feuchtwanger Society.
-Her publications include: Felix Guggenheim: Life and Work on Two Continents, in: Feuchtwanger Studies, Vol. 3, edited by Ian Wallace, Peter Lang (2013); A Unique Collaboration: Freshmen Orientation & Special Collections, with Elizabeth Namei, in: Society of California Archivists Newsletter (Winter 2013); Felix Guggenheim, in: Immigrant Entrepreneurship: German-American Business Biographies, 1720 to the Present, edited by R.D, Wadhwani, German Historical Institute (2012); and A Year in the Life of the Feuchtwanger Memorial Library, in: Against the Eternal Yesterday – Essays commemorating the Legacy of Lion Feuchtwanger, edited by Bill Dotson, Marje Schuetze-Coburn, Michaela Ullmann, USC Libraries (2009).
+At the USC Libraries, Michaela oversees the Feuchtwanger Memorial Library, home to Lion Feuchtwanger’s invaluable 30,000 volume rare book collection, as well as papers by German-speaking intellectuals and artists who fled Nazi-Germany and came to Los Angeles in the 1930s and early 1940s.
+As Instruction Coordinator, she leads her department’s instruction efforts, designs and facilitates primary source instruction in a wide range of subject areas, and collaborates closely with instructors on developing assignments and tools to further students’ engagement with rare books and archives.